Vassar-Robot-Competition-2018/teamB/Notebook/week-1.md

 - Wrote the main Arduino code

 **Wenxuan Guo**
-- Constructed the body of the robot
+- Constructed a double-layered robot body using Foamcore and legos; fixed the pixy camera on the second layer using legos rather than tapes.
 - Researched the workings of the Pixy camera

 **Shihan Zhao**